Safeguarding vulnerable adults and children at Newcastle Buddhist Centre

 - you see something that could be abusive

 - you are told something by someone else

 - you hear rumours about a person’s behaviour

-- you see a child acting in a way that causes you concern
+- you see an adult at risk or child acting in a way that causes you concern

-- If a child reports abuse to you, please do:
+If an adult at risk or child reports abuse to you, please do

 - stay calm and listen patiently